dimaklekchyan/kmp-solutions/README.md

 ---

-Kmp-solutions is a set of useful kotlin multiplatform libraries available for Android and iOS.
+Kmp-solutions is a set of useful kotlin multiplatform libraries.

 ### Supported platforms